ml-archive/blog/src/_posts/2019-03-01-ObserverPatter.md

 Observer is a behavioral design pattern.
 It specifies communication between objects: observable and observers.
 An observable is an object which notifies observers about the changes in its state.
 For example, in a shopping app, we need to always be notified when the user adds or removes a product from the cart.
 The user action will be what, in this case, changes the state of the upcoming purchase, and it causes for the cart to be notified.

-Today we will be going together over how to implement this pattern in a simple shopping iOS application.
+Today we will be going over how to implement this pattern in a simple shopping iOS application.

 ## Let's get started